xylix/lean-site-template/README.md

 #### Editing default configuration values in `config.toml`

 Go to the repo that you forked on GitHub (the link should be `www.github.com/YOUR-USERNAME/lean-site-template`) and click on the `config.toml` file.
 This is the file that contains your site title, button names, navigation bar text, and so on.
-There are reasonable defaults for English, but there will be certain things you'll need to change such as the title, registeredCharityNumber, contactEmail, and so forth.
+There are reasonable defaults for English, but there will be certain things you'll need to change such as the title, contactEmail, and so forth.

 To change the file, hit the pencil icon near the top-right of the page.
 ![Edit file](https://user-images.githubusercontent.com/4016519/34449766-fe7d9fd0-ecb0-11e7-998a-5f3016dc95fc.png)